-5.1.1 Absolute variability
+5.0.2 Absolute variability

-The absolute variabilityranges Regarding the absolute variability, the (I, D) couples variability ranges, in the ID planeof the (I, D) couples for each event allows, allow us to get an idea of how variable an event as a whole is and to presume how this variability may affect the threshold estimate.
-Consistently with the relative variability, the events with CV_D = CV_I = 0% have also zero-length absolute variability ranges.
-The non-zero ranges are shown in Fig. 6.
-As evident, the length of the ranges varies greatly depending on the event.
-In term of intensity, the maximum length is 66.21 mm h-1 and it is reached with the event 67 while, for the duration, the event 38 is characterised by the maximum length that is equal to 5.25 h.
+The absolute variability ranges in the ID plane of the (I,D) couples for each event allows us to get an idea of how variable an event as a whole is and to presume how this variability may affect the threshold estimate.
+Consistently with the relative variability, the events with $CV_D = CV_I = 0\%$ have also zero-length absolute variability ranges.
+The non-zero ranges are shown in Fig. 6: the horizontal and vertical lines represent respectively the 95% uncertainty intervals related to D and I. As evident, the length of the intervals ranges varies greatly depending on the event.
+In term of intensity, the maximum length is 61.3 66.21 mm h-1 and it is reached with the event 67 while, for the duration, the event 38 is characterised by the maximum length that is equal to 3.51 h.
+5.25 h.
 Besides, the length of the range for D is less than 1 h in all but 8 events while for I it is less than 20 mm h-1 in all but 7 events.
-Moreover, in most cases, 280 the mean is located neither vertically nor horizontally in the middle of the variability ranges, namely the D and I distributions are asymmetrical.
-To quantify the asymmetry of the I and D distributionstheir asymmetry, the related skewness SK_D and SK_I are computed for each event and shown in Fig. 7.
-The events with zero variability are characterised by SK_D = 0 and SK_I = 0.
-Moreover, in most cases, SK_D are is positive while SK_I are is negative: the longest tail of the distributions of D and I tends to be located on the right and the left of the mean respectively.
-This suggests that, given an event, the majority of the D values
+Moreover, in most cases, the mean is located neither vertically nor horizontally in the middle of the variability ranges, namely the D and I distributions are asymmetrical.
+To quantify the asymmetry of the I and D distributions, the related skewness SK_D and SK_I are computed for each event and shown in Fig. 7.
+The events with zero variability are characterised by $SK_D=0$ and $SK_I=0$.
+Moreover, in most cases, SK_D are positive while SK_I are negative: the longest tail of the distributions of D and I tends to be located on the right and the left of the mean respectively.
+This suggests that, given an event, the majority of the D values are characterized by duration shorter than the mean and the greatest contribution to the absolute variability is given by the longest durations (i.e. by the D distribution right extremes) as in event 38.
+Consistently, comparing Fig. 7 and Table 2, the events with the highest positive SK_D are the events with the highest CV_D (e.g. events 58 and 67).
+Instead, given an event, the concentration of the intensity values is greater towards the highest values and the smallest intensities (i.e. the I distribution left extremes) mostly contribute to the absolute variability (e.g. event 20 and 73).
+However, as said before, the I extremes have a slight impact on the absolute variability of I thanks to the mean procedure necessary for its computation that reduces the interval ranges.

-Figure 5. (a) Duration distribution histogram and (b) hyetograph of the event 58.
-The histogram shows the presence of an extreme isolated from the mass of the distribution.
-This extreme (D = 3.75 h) is shown in the hyetograph and compared with the mean (D = 0.32 h).
+Figure 5.
+Hyetograph (a) Duration distribution histogram and (b) hyetograph of the event 58.
+In term The histogram shows the presence of D, an extreme isolated from the mass of the distribution.
+This extreme value (3.75 D = 3.75 h) is much greater than shown in the hyetograph and compared with the mean (0.32 D = 0.32 h).